+- Team:

-- Team: - Export SolidWorks files to UW MakerSpace and begin 3D printing process - Print two prototypes: - One in PLA and one in PC - Meet with the client to update her on the design process and address any concerns - Jackie Behring: - Work with MakerSpace staff to being printing first prototypes - Continue researching and updating Lab Archives
+- Export SolidWorks files to UW MakerSpace and begin 3D printing process

+- Print two prototypes:

+- One in PLA and one in PC

+- Meet with the lab managers to discuss potential threading.

+- Prepare for show-and-tell.

+- Jackie Behring:

+- Work with MakerSpace staff to being printing first prototypes

+- Continue researching and updating Lab Archives

-• Tatiana Predko:
+- Tatiana Predko:

-- Email the client and advisor with updates on the project, and confirm the next meeting time. - Conduct additional research on potential materials to be used for the final prototype. - Begin working on creating the prototype, either within the Makerspace or Team Lab - Arrange a meeting with the lab managers once the prototype is 3D printed. - Mariah Smeeding:
+- Email the client and advisor with updates on the project, and confirm the next meeting time.

-- Continue researching the process of autoclaving and what materials can be autoclaved. - Look into dates in which our team could meet and discuss printing the final design as well as the potential to print the past semesters final design to preform comparative tests. - Meet with client - Add further research to lab archives

-• Ava Fevold:
+- Begin working on creating the prototype, either within the Makerspace or Team Lab.

+- Meet with the lab managers.

+- Prepare for the show-and-tell.

+- Mariah Smeeding:

+- Add further research to lab archives

-- Meet with the client and team
+- Meet with the lab to discuss specific contamination.

+- Continue researching the process of testing and what kind of contamination could alter the results.

+- Ava Fevold:

+- Continue working on prototype

-- o Continue researching material/biological concerns
+- Continue researching contamination

-- o Add any research to Lab Archives
+- Add research to lab archives

+- o Pick up swabs from client